Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 If you own a pop-up camper, it’s important that you take every precaution possible to keep unwanted people out while you travel.
-Make sure windows and doors are closed and locked at all times to encourage thieves to move on.
-Keep reading for more about this sensitive topic.
+Make sure windows and doors are closed at all times to encourage thieves to move on.

 How Can I Make a Pop-Up Camper More Secure?